ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Sending a request to the grant endpoint creates a grant request in the _processing_ state.
 The AS processes this request to determine whether interaction or authorization are necessary (moving to the _pending_ state), or if access can be granted immediately (moving to the _approved_ state).

-The request MUST be sent as a JSON object in the body of the HTTP POST request with Content-Type `application/json`, unless otherwise specified by the signature mechanism.
+The request MUST be sent as a JSON object in the content of the HTTP POST request with Content-Type `application/json`.
+A key proofing mechanism MAY define an alternative content type, as long as the content is formed from the JSON object.
+For example, the attached JWS key proofing mechanism (see {{attached-jws}}) places the JSON object into the payload of a JWS wrapper, which is in turn sent as the message content.

 ## Requesting Access to Resources {#request-token}